-So last January or February I had an appendectomy.
+So last January or February (maybe 2015) I had an appendectomy.
 After waking up I was on some good drugs so I felt no pain for a few hours.
 After the surgical anesthesia wore off, they had me on a sequence of codeine and then later on Tylenol, for a few days until I had healed up to the point that I didn't need any more pain relief.

 During those few days there was a cycle of pain less periods when the drug was working, and eventually a pain full period when it stopped working.
 At that time my intestines, of course, being all traumatized with surgery, were still operating and sending bits of food down the tubes and around the corners along inside them and stuff, doing the things intestines do.
 Well, when something went around a corner, Oh my God, that was an instant onset of agony.
 Just beyond my ability to control or tolerate it.
 Unbelievable pain.